 Today, bodywork is a diverse field that encompasses a wide range of therapeutic techniques and approaches, drawing from both ancient and modern traditions.
 As our understanding of the human body and mind continues to evolve, it's likely that the field of bodywork will continue to grow and adapt in response to new discoveries and cultural influences.

 Your bodyworker will most likely ask you to schedule another session soon.
 They like to have two or three shots at the issues in a short span of time.
 They want to give their work a chance to set in without waiting so long that the issues will revert to their unbalanced ways again.
 After a few immediate sessions, the bodyworker will tell you that you are to come back occasionally, and should give you some exercises or practices to implement into your daily life to keep you on the healing path.

 If you want to try a bodyworker, then ask for their credentials.
-See how long they have been in the field, and ask them for an analysis of your issues before you get on their table.
-A confident bodyworker will be able to give you a five minute overview of your case without blinking an eye.
+See how long they have been in the field and ask them for an analysis of your body's physical structure and movements before getting on the massage table.
+A confident bodyworker will be able to give you a 5-minute overview of your case without blinking an eye.

 Feel free to go over the full listing of Australia's highly skilled bodyworkers on the Natural Therapy Pages to find one in your local area.Originally published on Nov 04, 2011